-I. A esthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo uld the project: a.
+I. A esthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: a.
 Have a substantial adverse effect on a scenic vista? $\boxtimes$ b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings along a scenic highway? $\boxtimes$ c.
-Substantially degrade the existing visual character or quality of the site and its surroundings? $\boxtimes$ d.
-Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area? $\boxtimes$
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings along a scenic highway?
+C. Substantially degrade the existing visual character or quality of the site and its surroundings? d.
+Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area?